Celtic 'sorry' for crush at Old Firm game

 The club said it regretted that so many fans were faced with the situation.

+Police Scotland have promised a "thorough and comprehensive" debrief of the policing and stewarding operation.

-It said the match was the first occasion which featured new segregation and access arrangements for the Old Firm fixture.
+Celtic said the match was the first occasion which featured new segregation and access arrangements for the Old Firm fixture.

+Some fans said the new plan resulted in some supporters being forced to climb over a high fence to escape the overcrowding, with one falling from a wall.

 'Sincere regret'